SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 ## Vocal Tract
 - the mouth, nose, larynx and pharynx; everything from the larynx up

+## Thyroarytenoid muscles
+- lowers pitch
+- adds weight (probably)
+- can be used to make M2 more full sounding
+- if deactivated, results in a hollow, M2-like, dark sound

+## Cricothyroid muscles
+- raises pitch

+## Thyrohyoid muscles
+- raises the larynx to the hyoid bone
+- usually activates when raising pitch, resulting in pitch/resonance conflation

+## Stylohyoid muscles
+- raise the hyoid bone (and therefore larynx) toward the base of the tongue
+- can be activated when consciously raising the larynx

+## Vocal Ligament
+- the vocal folds, without the muscles

+## Vocalis muscle
+- thyroarytenoid muscle
+- \[needs disambiguation\]

 ## AES/Aryepiglottic Sphincter
 - associated with twang
 - when the epiglottis is moved to make the passage in the throat smaller and cause a high frequency filter
 </details>
 <!-- ======================================================================================================= -->